This week outside the United States a new insulin pump is launching. And it is going where previously no commercial diabetes product has been.

-On the other hand, the DANA RS pump contains updated display interface, and it is more modern looking and user-friendly.
+On the other hand, the DANA RS pump contains an updated display interface, and it is more modern looking and user-friendly.

-Walker says that he appreciates the forward thinking move of the company to improve the BLE connection.
+Walker says that he appreciates the forward-thinking move of the company to improve the BLE connection.
 Also to allow more powerful and reliable communication with smartphone applications and do-it-yourself technology without compromise the life of the battery.

 Walker says that he personally loves the tech developed by SOOIL and this D-device.
 He has been working and consulting with SOOIL since 2009 after Smith’s Medical and the downfall of the Deltec Cozmo pump.

-Walker was pivotal part of the whole spearheading the pump through the development process of the company.
+Walker was a pivotal part of the whole spearheading the pump through the development process of the company.
 In addition, he made it possible to bridge the gap in the #WeAreNotWaiting community.

 This year at the big diabetes events such as the AADE conference in Indy, EASD this week, ADA Scientific Sessions in San Diego – the reps from the company, this includes Justin, wore black shirts with familiar wording and images.